 Two allotments were monitored for compliance in 2017 with two locations monitored for each allotment.
-Crooked Creek Allotment was well under utilization limits with Cave Fork measuring at 25% and South Fork of Crooked Creek estimated below 10% as very little grazing was observed.
-Davis Creek was measured at 30% in the upper meadow and 25% in the lower, irrigated pasture.
+The Crooked Creek Allotment was well under utilization limits with Cave Fork measuring at 25% utilization and the South Fork of Crooked Creek estimated utilization below 10% as very little grazing was observed.
+The second allotment measured was Davis Creek at 30% utilization in the upper meadow and 25% in the lower, irrigated pasture.